Haudenosaunee mythology: Djodi'kwado

-According to Iroquois mythology, Djodi'kwado' is a horned serpent who inhabits the depths of rivers and lakes.
+According to Haudenosaunee mythology, Djodi'kwado' is a horned serpent who inhabits the depths of rivers and lakes.
 He is capable of taking the form of a man and seducing young women.
 He is prominent in the tales "Thunder Destroys Horned Snake". and "The Horned Serpent Runs Away with a Young Wife who is Rescued by the Thunderer".
 In the latter, he appears as a helpful being, although his help is less than useful.
 Hé-no attacks and may have killed Djodi'kwado'.

 Tuscarora legend

-William Byrd II recorded a tradition of a former religious leader from the Tuscarora tribe, in his History of the Dividing Line Betwixt North Carolina and Virginia (1728), The Tuscarora are an Iroquoian-speaking tribe, historically settled in North Carolina, that migrated to the Iroquois Confederacy in New York because of warfare.
+William Byrd II recorded a tradition of a former religious leader from the Tuscarora tribe, in his History of the Dividing Line Betwixt North Carolina and Virginia (1728), The Tuscarora are an Iroquoian-speaking tribe, historically settled in North Carolina, that migrated to the Haudenosaunee Confederacy in New York because of warfare.
 According to Byrd:

 [H]owever, their God, being unwilling to root them out for their crimes, did them the honour to send a Messenger from Heaven to instruct them, and set Them a perfect Example of Integrity and kind Behavior towards one another.
 But this holy Person, with all his Eloquence and Sanctity of Life, was able to make very little Reformation amongst them.
 Some few Old Men did listen a little to his Wholesome Advice, but all the Young fellows were quite incorrigible.
 They not only Neglected his Precepts, but derided and Evil Entreated his Person.
 At last, taking upon him to reprove some Young Rakes of the Conechta Clan very sharply for their impiety, they were so provok'd at the Freedom of his Rebukes, that they tied him to a Tree, and shot him with Arrows through the Heart.
 But their God took instant vengeance on all who had a hand in that Monstrous Act, by lightning from Heaven, & has ever since visited their Nation with a continued Train of Calamities, nor will he ever leave off punishing, and wasting their people, till he shall have blotted every living Soul of them out of the World.

 The Three Brothers

-This is an Iroquois sun myth about three brothers who tire of being on Earth and decide to chase the Sun into the sky.
+This is an Haudenosaunee sun myth about three brothers who tire of being on Earth and decide to chase the Sun into the sky.
 Two of the brothers succeed, with the third succeeding in spirit only.
 The Sun Spirit remakes and tests the two brothers, who stay in the realm of the sky for many years.
 They eventually miss their home and return, only to find that many years have passed.
 With everything they knew either changed or gone, they long to return to the realm of the sky.
 They return to the sky when they are struck by lightning, as earthly perils could not harm them.